 Birkie Trail ski passes are required December – March to ski on any part of the 100+ km American Birkebeiner Trail System.
 100% of funds collected go toward our growing costs to maintain the trail.

-Trail passes or parking passes for Birkie Trail use are not required April – November, however if you are using the CAMBA mountain bike trails, please consider dropping a donation into the yellow tubes!
+Trail passes or parking passes for Birkie Trail use are not required April – November (with the exception of the Early Season snowmaking loop), however if you are using the CAMBA mountain bike trails, please consider making a donation to CAMBA!

 Experience the amazing Birkie trail, named the No.1 cross-country ski destination in the U.S. Explore every section of the trail, including trailside cabins, as you virtually ski from near Cable, WI, to near Hayward, WI.
 Immerse yourself in the great north woods whenever or wherever you are!